| |

 It turned out that R.K. was a diabetic of 8 years' standing.
 He also had high blood pressure for which he was on beta blockers.
 He was obese (209 lbs - 175 cm) and smoked 40 cigarettes a day.
 He partied 7 days a week and drank quite heavily.
 He had never exercised in his life.
 Sadly, his family doctor had never connected any of these to his sexual problem.

 Andrologic tests at Andromeda Andrology Center revealed that his overall rigidity levels were well below normal and that he had problems both with his arteries and his veins.
-He was eventually cured with an inflatable penile prosthesis. |
+He was eventually cured with an inflatable penile prosthesis implantation operation. |

-| Endocrinologic (or hormonal) | This occurs when there is an imbalance or insufficiency of sex hormones in the blood stream.
+Endocrinologic (or hormonal) | This occurs when there is an imbalance or insufficiency of sex hormones in the blood stream.
 It accounts for about 5 to 10 per cent of all organic impotence.
 Generally, hormonal changes affect the libido (or sex drive) rather than the quality of the erection per se.
 A variety of disease conditions can cause these changes.

 Sometimes, more than one factor can be operative in the same patient.
 Such patients generally have systemic disease.
 Notable examples are diabetes, kidney failure and liver failure.

 Another group where mixed factors operate is where long standing impotence has led to secondary psychiatric disorders such as depression etc..
-Here, the basic causative factor is organic but being unrecognised and untreated (or maltreated) it eventually takes its toll on the mind, often because the patient thinks or has been led to believe that the condition is incurable and that it's all in this mind.
+Here, the basic causative factor is organic but being unrecognised and untreated (or maltreated) it eventually takes its toll on the mind, often because the patient thinks or has been led to believe that the condition is incurable and that it's all in his mind.

 When there is no organic factor and the problem lies purely in the mind, it is labeled a case of psychogenic impotence.
-But before such hasty and convenient labeling it is necessary to prove by andrological investigation that no organic or bodily cause exists.
+But before such hasty labeling it is necessary to prove by andrological investigation that no organic or bodily cause exists.

 Only then can treatment proceed in a scientific and systematic manner.

-| CURRENT TREATMENT OPTIONS FOR IMPOTENCE |
+CURRENT TREATMENT OPTIONS FOR IMPOTENCE |

 There are several treatment options for impotence.
 This is a very brief discussion on some of the options.